 The settings for the tool will be found in the tool options dock.

-The multibrush tool has three modes and the settings for each can be found in the tool options dock.
+The multibrush tool has a few modes and the settings for each can be found in the tool options dock.
 Symmetry and mirror reflect over an axis which can be set in the tool options dock.
 The default axis is the center of the canvas.

 Symmetry will reflect your brush around the axis at even intervals.
 The slider determines the number of instances which will be drawn on the canvas.